 Apply to the Program

-The Biomedical Informatics Degree Program is actively recruiting for predoctoral and postdoctoral positions for Fall 2013 admission.
-The application completion deadline is extended to February 15, 2013.
-If you have any questions or would like additional information, please send an email to Toni Porterfield at email@example.com or call 412-648-9203.
+The Biomedical Informatics Degree Program is actively recruiting for predoctoral and postdoctoral positions for Fall 2022 admission.
+The application completion deadline is January 1, 2022.
+If you have any questions or would like additional information, please send an email to Toni Porterfield at firstname.lastname@example.org or call 412-648-9203.
+The deadline for Fall 2022 postdoctoral scholar/researcher admission is May 1, 2022.

 All individuals applying to the Biomedical Informatics Degree Program must use the following procedures for preparing and submitting an application.

-Application Fee - $50 application fee required.
-Please pay by check or money order made out to the University of Pittsburgh and mail to the address found below.
+Application Fee - A $50.00 application fee required.
+Please pay by credit card, check or money order made out to the University of Pittsburgh and mail to the address found below.
+If the fee is prohibitive, we may be able to waiver the application fee.
+Please contact Toni Porterfield at email@example.com.

 Your application must include the following: